KorNAT: LLM Alignment Benchmark for Korean Social Values and Common Knowledge: Related Works

 \section{Related Works}

 \paragraph{Social Value Dataset.} Existing several datasets \citep{hendrycks2020aligning, forbes2020social, solaiman2021process} assess LMs' basic ethics or their alignment to global values (\eg opposition to human inequalities).
 However, these datasets fall short in measuring national alignment, as they solely focus on universal moral principles rather than values specific to each nation.
 Others \citep{parrish2022bbq, li2020unqovering, selvam2022tail, gupta2023calm} test social biases or stereotypes but are predominately constructed from Western perspectives.
 While there are efforts to reflect nation-specific social biases \citep{lee2023kosbi, jin2023kobbq, huang2023cbbq}, their research is limited to social biases or stereotypes, which are insufficient to assess comprehensive national alignment.
-While \citet{wang2023not} investigated whether LMs incorporate opinions from multiple countries, this research is also limited as it confines its scope to only two aspects, \textit{traditional} and \textit{survivals}, and each question has relatively small participant responses, ranging from 10 to 20, failing to adequately represent the general opinions in the respective countries.
+Several works \citep{wang2023not, durmus2023towards, santy-etal-2023-nlpositionality} have focused on measuring the extent to which LLMs incorporate opinions from diverse countries, which diverges from our work which focuses on alignment with one specific country.
+Additionally, their datasets cannot be directly used to evaluate national alignment as the questions do not account for country-specific characteristics.
+For example, \citet{durmus2023towards} utilized general questions from global surveys, and \citet{santy-etal-2023-nlpositionality} sub-sampled questions from Social Chemistry \citep{forbes2020social} and Dynahate \citep{vidgen2020learning}, which do not reflect country-specific characteristics.
+Questions from \citet{wang2023not} are also limited as they only reflect two aspects, \textit{traditional} and \textit{survivals}, and each question has relatively small participant responses, ranging from 10 to 20, failing to adequately represent the general opinions in the respective countries.
 SQuARe \citep{lee2023square} tests if models can keep non-toxic discussions on sensitive topics, however, it also includes few responses.